m-Just/RevelationNet/README.md

 1. Generate adversarial images via Zeroth Order Optimization.

 ## Notes
+- random multiplier on gradient would cause FGSM attack with fixed learning rate to fail to converge.
 - noise on convolutional kernel and negative noise greatly reduce classification accuracy.
 - epsilon=0.02 and lr=0.003~0.01 is a suitable setting for FGSM attack on CIFAR-10 (96% rate of success).